lsseong/python-tutorial/cnn_market_predict.md

 The 10 (L) most recent daily data for each stock is used to predict its risk/reward ratio over the next 5 days (P, prediction window).
 Therefore input data has the dimension of 5 x 10.
 Risk is defined as maximum drawdown, and reward is the maximum return relative to the mean of 10 most recent closes.

+Risk/reward ratio output is labeled using one hot encoding of size 7.
+Indices 0 to 2 for favoring short, index 3 for neutral and indices 4 to 6 for favoring long.
+When favoring either short or long, the ratio is categorized into values between 1-2 (exclusive), 2-3 (exclusive) and equal or more than 3.

 The architecture of the proposed CCN model consists of the following layers:
  1. 2D convolution with 16 filters of size ( , ).
 Retain input dimension of 5 x 10 in the output volume
  2. ReLU activation layer